google/skia/site/user/api/SkPaint_Reference.md

 void setDevKernText(bool devKernText)
 </pre>

-Requests, but does not require, to use hinting to adjust glyph spacing.
+sets or clears <a href="SkPaint_Reference#Full_Hinting_Spacing">Full Hinting Spacing</a>Requests, but does not require, to use hinting to adjust glyph spacing.

 Sets <a href="#SkPaint_kDevKernText_Flag">kDevKernText Flag</a> if <a href="#SkPaint_setDevKernText_devKernText">devKernText</a> is true.
 Clears <a href="#SkPaint_kDevKernText_Flag">kDevKernText Flag</a> if <a href="#SkPaint_setDevKernText_devKernText">devKernText</a> is false.